Accelerated Bachelor’s Degrees

 How Do Accelerated Programs Work?

-• Busy adults with not a lot of time to spare
+• Busy adults with limited spare time

 • Members of the military